unosquare/embedio-extras/README.md

 PM> Install-Package EmbedIO.OWIN
 ```

-## Markdown
+## Markdown Static Module

-Markdown Static Module takes a markdown file and convert it to HTML before to response.
+The Markdown Static Module takes in a static markdown file and converts it into HTML before returning a response.
-It will accept markdown/html/htm extensions (This could be a middleware later).
+It will accept markdown/html/htm extensions (This could become middleware later).

 ```csharp
 // Create Webserver with console logger and attach Markdown Static Module